top of page

 SPEECH-LANGUAGE DEVELOPMENT (0 - 8 years)

 It is still widely believed that a child will begin talking “…when they’re ready,” or, “…when they want to (talk).”
 It is a very agreeable and well-received notion that on the surface appears seemingly harmless.
-In truth, however, the opposite is actually what occurs: the acquisitions of both speech and language occur by progressing through a series of normed-referenced milestones for both skill-sets.
-And this is the exact opposite of an acquisitional progression based on comfort level or perceived readiness.
+In truth, however, the opposite occurs: both speech and language are acquired by progressing through a series of normed-referenced milestones, which is the exact opposite of an acquisitional progression based on comfort level or perceived readiness.

-Proactivity to facilitate and help promote the normal acquisition of language and speech skills, combined with addressing any suspected speech or language difficulties or delays early, provides the opportunity for a child to progress in areas such as but not limited to:
+Proactivity to facilitate and help promote the normal acquisition of speech and language combined with addressing any suspected early speech or language difficulties or delays improves the opportunity for a child to progress in areas such as but not limited to:

 • Exploring their environment through language (as previously stated and co-occurring with physical exploration).